Hello, I am Gauri.

 My therapeutic style is rooted in humanistic and relational gestalt traditions, which means that I will work collaboratively with you, value you as a whole human being, and celebrate (and help you celebrate) your very human imperfections.
 I have worked with adults with anxiety, depression, bipolar disorder, and schizophrenia both in outpatient and hospital settings, but I do not "treat" diagnoses; I work with people.
 I have a special interest in and extensive experience with older individuals facing aging-related challenges, such as grief and loss, physical limitations, new medical diagnoses, late-life emotional disorders, and caregiver burden, but I also have a burgeoning, successful practice with older adolescents and young adults.

 In my opinion, what is more important than my research experience in the current context, is that my clinical skills and expertise are the product of the tutelage, supervision, and wisdom of the many wonderful clinicians who supervised me in my training years, and with whom I have consulted and continue to consult with since I established my own practice.
-I continue to learn and grow via continued education, a monthly Relational Consultation Group, and at present, advanced weekend training program with the Gestalt Therapy via the Pacific Gestalt Institute.
+I continue to learn and grow via continued education, a monthly Gestalt Consultation Group, and didactic and experiential training in Gestalt Therapy via the Pacific Gestalt Institute in Los Angeles, CA.

 When I am not working with my clients, I enjoy spending time with my loved ones, reading, writing, cooking, creating and collecting art, and curating and reviewing children's books.
 In the spirit of ongoing self-improvement and self-evolution, I am also in regular psychotherapy myself, and participate in various activities with my young daughter such as making art and stories, bicycling, and flying trapeze.